CaptainCodeman/clean-go/readme.md

 recommend the excellent book [Implementing Domain-Driven Design](http://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577) by Vaughn Vernon that goes into far greater detail.

-Besides the clean codebase the approaches also bring other advantages - significant parts of the system can be unit tested quickly and easily without having to fire up the full web stack, something that is often difficult when the dependencies go the wrong way (if you need a database and a web-server running to make your
+Besides the clean codebase, the approaches also bring other advantages - significant parts of the system can be unit tested quickly and easily without having to fire up the full web stack, something that is often difficult when the dependencies go the wrong way (if you need a database and a web-server running to make your